| As

 different stages, while competition pressure continuously evolved with

 the recent approval of the Competition Law as a landmark.
+To analyze

 the problem, the author introduced a model based on the Dixit-Stiglitz